Ko11e/Save_the_egg/README.md

 - The user can see the leaderboard for the diffrent levels before starting the game.
 - Add the weight of the protection to the calculation
 - Ask if the right answer is provided even if the input is valid
-- The game can be played a diffrent planet
+- The game can be played on diffrent planet

 # Technologies Used
 - **HTML, CSS, Javascript** <br>